demirtasdurmus/express-starter/README.md

 - Set `NODE_ENV=production` for optimized error handling and security
 - Configure `CORS_ORIGIN` with your frontend domain(s)
-- Consider protecting the `/api-docs` endpoint in production
+- Consider protecting the `/api-docs` endpoint in production (Swagger UI)
 - Ensure HTTPS is configured at the reverse proxy/load balancer level
 - Monitor rate limiting and adjust limits based on your traffic patterns